Katie Melua: Pictures (2007)

 The iTunes version of the album includes a cover of the Prince song "Under the Cherry Moon" as a bonus track.

 The House (2010)

 Melua's fourth album, The House, was released on 24 May 2010.
 Songwriters include Lauren Christy, Guy Chambers and Rick Nowels, with William Orbit producing.

+Three singles anticipated the release: the first one was "The Flood", released on 17 May 2010.
+The second one, "A Happy Place", was released in July of the same year: the third and last single "To Kill You With A Kiss" (I'd Love To Kill You on the album) was released at the end of November.

 Secret Symphony (2012)

 Melua's fifth studio album, Secret Symphony was released on 5 March 2012 and also debuted high in the UK album chart.
 The album was produced, arranged and conducted by Mike Batt.
 Melua said in a statement: "This album was going to be my 'singer's album'.
 I had always wanted to do this one day; singing other people's songs brings something out of you and your voice that isn't perhaps where you would have gone vocally with your own material."

 Ketevan (2013)

 Melua's sixth studio album, Ketevan, was released on 16 September 2013.
 It was co-produced by Mike Batt and his son, singer-songwriter Luke Batt, both of whom contributed songs, separately and in collaboration with Melua.
-Melua debuted a full orchestral version of the first single, "I Will Be There", during the Coronation Gala for Queen Elizabeth II at Buckingham Palace in July 2013.
+Melua debuted a full orchestral version of the first single, "I Will Be There", during the Coronation anniversary gala for Queen Elizabeth II at Buckingham Palace in July 2013.
 Described as a "tender and heart-warming ballad which is underpinned by Melua’s beautifully compassionate vibrato and an orchestral arrangement that builds majestically", the song was composed by Mike Batt.

 Ketevan entered the UK charts at number 6, and with this accomplishment, Melua joined a very small group of female artists, which includes Madonna and Kate Bush, who have scored six consecutive UK top 10 studio albums.
 Ketevan also entered the top 10 in France, Poland, Denmark, Germany, the Netherlands and Switzerland in its first week of release.